bebo-dot-dev/m3u-epg-editor/README.md

   --epgurl [EPGURL], -e [EPGURL]
                         The url to pull the epg file from --groups [GROUPS], -g [GROUPS]
-                        Channel groups in the m3u to keep --channels [CHANNELS], -c [CHANNELS]
+                        Channel groups in the m3u to keep.
+Regex pattern matching is supported --channels [CHANNELS], -c [CHANNELS]
                         Channels in the m3u to discard.
 Regex pattern matching is supported --range [RANGE], -r [RANGE]